cqb13/mc-games/README.md

 **Less time = More Points**

 - Scavenger Hunt
   - Difficulty Modes
   - Dimension Mode
   - Collect X types of items
   - Collect X amount of each type
 - Getting Started
   - Equip a full suit of diamond armor
   - Have a diamond sword, pic, and axe
   - Have a stack of smelted iron & a stack of diamonds
   - Have a stack of any food
   - Have 2 stacks of cobble stone
 - Navigator
   - Get to a destination (tracks time)

+Save high scores and stats for games